TobiasForner/DBGPThesis/README.md

 This is the code accompanying my Bachelor's Thesis in Informatics, *Polynomial Time Competitive Repartitioning of Dynamic Graphs* at TU Munich.

-# Code

-# Graph Decomposition Tree based on Connectivity
+# Code: Graph Decomposition Tree based on Connectivity

 Code for dynamically maintaining a connectivity-based graph decomposition tree.